 If you opt for the 2.0-litre diesel, you’ll get the four-wheel-drive system that helps it go further off road than many rivals.
 It isn’t quite a match for the Land Rover Discovery Sport but, for peace of mind, you can be sure it’ll deal with muddy tracks and slippy slopes with ease.

-For the best deals, our Jeep Renegade deals page offers you savings straight from the UK’s Jeep dealer network.
+For great deals, our Jeep Renegade deals page offers you savings straight from the UK’s Jeep dealer network.